 For advice on infection control in community and other settings please go to the Department of Health website.

 The Commission has also produced resources to support infection prevention and control practice in relation to COVID-19, and illustrate the appropriate use of personal protective equipment (PPE) in different clinical situations.
-These posters are currently being updated to reflect the most recent advice issued by the Australian Government Infection Control Expert Group and will be published as soon as possible.
-These posters complement the general infection prevention and control signage and the combined contact and droplet precautions poster below.
+These posters, which have recently been updated to reflect the most recent advice issued by the Australian Government Infection Control Expert Group complement the general infection prevention and control signage.

 Environmental cleaning is a critical element of standard precautions, and support for health service organisations in meeting their environmental cleaning requirements is available below.